Honey bees play an essential role in agriculture, not only producing honey and beeswax but also pollinating a vast number of food crops.

 Beekeeping is a unique primary industry, depending on native flora for about 80% of its production.
 Nectar and pollen are produced seasonally and beekeepers must often move their hives large distances to be successful.

-NSW DPI's role is to provide support to the apiary industry through the provision of extension officers, research scientists, diagnostic laboratories, beekeeping courses and regulatory services.
-See Primefact 902 NSW DPI services to beekeepers for more information.
+NSW DPI supports the apiary industry with extension officers, research scientists, diagnostic laboratories, beekeeping courses and regulatory services.
+NSW Government are supporting drought- affected producers.

 Varroa mite is now considered established in NSW.
 A Transition to Management plan was approved in February 2024 which plans to increase resilience and minimise ongoing impacts of varroa mite naturalisation across Australia's bee and pollination-dependent industries.

 BPASS is NSW Government’s online system for Beekeeper’s public apiary sites.
 Registered beekeepers can view available apiary sites, apply for permits or licenses for sites and manage their sites online.